Bone Conditioning in Martial Arts (BMC)©

 BMC© are specific exercises, involving both muscles and bones, that aim at making the body of a martial athlete used to pain*.
 BMC© routines includes virtually all possible body parts that are exposed to severe and continuous impact in Martial Arts application, primarily sparring, and regardless of the style being practiced.

-just like in a real siege, if defending troops are affected by continuous hits, their spirit is affected, hence their ability to focus.
+just like in a real siege, if troops are side-tracked by constant enemy attacks, their spirit is affected, and therefore their ability to focus.

 A merciless teacher for your Mind.
 By training the body to be less sensitive to the pain caused by any sort of strike, you will certainly focus much more on your next move, and not on your agonizing leg.
 For this purpose, the advantages of BMC© can be considered comprehensive only when combined with a proper Hard Qigong training, so this is where BMC© can be considered learned and embraced in full.